Tornado3P9/installscript-linux/README.md

 ```

 ### Create a 'Programs' folder for all the manually downloaded packages.
 If you keep all the downloaded binaries and installation files together in this folder instead of deleting them, you will always know what you did to your system in the past.
-Very simple.
+Very simple. **`$HOME/`** and **`~/`** basically do the same thing.
 ```bash
 mkdir $HOME/Programs
 ```